WeAreWizards/blog/content/articles/mobx.md

 *Reading time: ~15 minutes.*

-[MobX](https://mobxjs.github.io/mobx/) is a state management library for JavaScript frontend application.
-This article is an introduction to it by example as well as showing how it works in a real app with TypeScript and is based on a talk I gave at the Osaka Web designers and developers meetup recently.
+[MobX](https://mobxjs.github.io/mobx/) (previously mobservable) is a state management library for JavaScript frontend application.
+This article introduces it with examples as well as showing how it works in a real app with TypeScript.
+It is based on a talk I gave at the Osaka Web designers and developers meetup recently.
 <!-- PELICAN_END_SUMMARY -->

 ## What is MobX and why should I look into it